Why Am I Confused About Salt?

-Many people feel pulled between believing the government’s position on salt and the independent researchers and health organization’s recommendations.
-The “salt” mythologies began in the late 1980s with an international study, called “‘Intersalt” that claimed salt played a major role in increasing blood pressure.
-Since then, organizations like the Western A. Price Foundation have argued that the study confused an industrially created product with real salt and that limiting the second most crucial food- next to water- for humans would contribute to a greater risk of catastrophic health outcomes.
+Since then, organizations like the Western A. Price Foundation have argued that the study confused an industrially created product with real salt.
+Therefore, limiting the second most crucial food- next to water- for humans.
+This would contribute to a greater risk of catastrophic health outcomes.

-Without discriminating between “kinds” of salt and salt’s important role in the body (and poorly designed studies that do not account for fructose intake in processed foods) misguided national campaigns against salt have continued in recent years.
-Increasing the salt confusion, a Wall Street Journal article blared in January 2010 that a national program to reduce dietary salt “could prevent tens of thousands of heart attacks, strokes, and deaths and trim as much as $24 billion from the healthcare tab.”
-The study, a computer simulation, suggested that the impact would be “similar to prevention strategies such as quitting smoking, lowering cholesterol or modest weight loss” as an “effective weapon against high blood pressure and cardiovascular disease.”
+Without discriminating between “kinds” of salt and its important role in the body it has lead to misguided national campaigns against it.
+This has continued in recent years.
+Added to that, there are also poorly designed studies that do not account for fructose intake in processed foods.
+Increasing the salt confusion, a Wall Street Journal article blared in January 2010 that a national program to reduce dietary salt could help.
+It stated that this reduction “could prevent tens of thousands of heart attacks, strokes, and deaths and trim as much as $24 billion from the healthcare tab.”

 Mortin Satin, PhD, vice president of The Salt Institute, points out that, “The overwhelming public interest in salt consumption derives from the concern over its perceived universal impact on blood pressure.
 Unfortunately, this has long been a subject of significantly myth-information.
-With major reductions i salt (more than half the current consumption), 50% of the population will show no effect at all.
+With major reductions in salt (more than half the current consumption), 50% of the population will show no effect at all.
 Considering the relatively small impact of major salt reduction on blood pressure, it is unfortunate that consumers are not aware of all the other negative consequences that occur as a result of dietary salt reduction.”

 Sally Fallon, president of the Weston A. Price Foundation, responded to the anti-salt initiative by pointing to previous and misguided government campaigns.
 “We have heard words like this before.
 In the 1970s, the McGovern Committee on Dietary Goals assure Americans that our ten greatest killers would be resolved by the simple measure of substituting polyunsaturated oils for animal fats.
 Now, forty years later, Americans have largely abandoned animal fats for industrial oils, with disastrous consequences- our ten greatest disease killers have only increased, and the pall of disease has now settled on our children as well.
 At lease in the case of saturated fat.
-But as far as the body is concerned, there is no substitute for salt.”
+But as far as the body is concerned, there is no substitute for it.”

-Why Do We Need Salt?
+Why Do We Need It?

 Salt (sodium chloride) is the most prevalent food substance consumed, second only to water.
 Essential to all life, the human body’s salt-to-water ratio is critical to metabolism.
-Dr. Satin says sodium ions present in salt are required by the body to perform essential functions, “Salt helps maintain the fluid in our blood cells and is used to transmit information in our nerves and muscles.
+Dr. Satin says sodium ions present in it are required by the body to perform essential functions, “Salt helps maintain the fluid in our blood cells and is used to transmit information in our nerves and muscles.
 It is also used in the uptake of certain nutrients from our small intestines.
-The body cannot make salt and so we are reliant on food to ensure that we get the required intake.”
+The body cannot make it and so we are reliant on food to ensure that we get the required intake.”

 • Stabilizing irregular heartbeats, contrary to the misconception that it causes high blood pressure